avahoffman/data-viz/README.md

+## Miscellaneous Data Viz
-## This repository contains snippets of code that are useful for specific visualizations
+This repository contains snippets of code that are useful for specific visualizations

 ```
 ├── Soil_VWC_and_precipitation